ahmadmusta22/parking-management/parking-front/DEMO_GUIDE.md

 - ✅ Professional UI/UX
 - ✅ Mobile optimization

-The system demonstrates enterprise-level functionality with excellent user experience and technical implementation.
+The system demonstrates enterprise-level functionality with excellent user experience and technical implementation, ready for local development and evaluation.